axa-group/bauta.js/packages/bautajs-decorator-cache/README.md

   console.log(result);
 ```

-- Cache only accept executable pipeline (pipelineBuilder) as a first parameter
+- Cache only accept executable pipeline (pipe) as a first parameter
 - Normalize should use a synchronous function to improve performance and it should be quick (O(1)) to make sure that there are no performance penalties.

 ## Normalize